The Global "Stem Cell Banking Market" is expected to grow at a high CAGR of 15.9% during the forecasting period (2022-2029).

 Stem cells are undifferentiated cells which can self-renew indefinitely through cell division.
 These cells can also be distinguished into more mature cells with specific functions.

 Currently, stem cells are used for the treatment of more than 80 hostile diseases.
 Stem cell banking is the process of collecting, extracting and storing by cryogenically freezing the stem cells and other cells of the immune system for potential future medical use.

 The global market for the stem cell banking market is primarily driven by the growing awareness of the therapeutic potential of stem cells.
 Other factors aiding the market growth are the advancements in novel technologies for stem cell preservation, processing, and storage.

-Emerging countries, the rising global burden of major diseases, the large number of newborns, increase in and the growth in GDP and disposable income act as market opportunities for key players.
+Emerging countries, the rising global burden of major diseases, the large number of newborns, the increase in and the growth in GDP, and disposable income act as market opportunities for key players.

 However, the high operational costs of stem cell banking and legal and ethical issues during the collection of stem cells along with stringent regulatory frameworks and lack of acceptance and awareness may hinder the market progress.

 By source, the global stem cell banking market is segmented into placental stem cells, adipose tissue-derived stem cells, bone marrow-derived stem cells, human embryo-derived stem cells, dental pulp derived stem cells, and other stem cell sources.